Lahma712/Square-Grid-Array/README.md

 in width, the grid thickness aswell as the colors (background color and grid color).
 I visualized the grid with
 <b>PIL</b>.

-This program is a small part of my current "Game of Life" project that I'm working on.
+This program is a small part of my "Game of Life" project that I'm currently working on.